jackokring/KRTPluginA/README.md

 * High Trigger `HI`
 * Out `OUT`

 The trigger `TRIG` resets the delay and produces a down shifted `OUT` until the up shift starts causing `HI` to output a rising edge and the delay switches an octave up until the expected retrigger point.
 The delay plays regular speed until a retrigger.
-The delay will put itself in the up shift if the delay buffer becomes full.
+The delay will reset itself if the delay buffer becomes full.

 Going down is always a prerequisite before rising to the top!
 And normal is very overdue.
 The maximal delay length is divided by polyphony.
 What's the cache flush GB/s on this thing?
 I'm thinking 4 bars and a bit or so?